-Let’s face it – running on the treadmill is far easier than running outside.
+Let’s face it – running indoors on the treadmill is far easier than running outside.
 Treadmills offer a level of comfort hard to find outside because it creates a controlled environment with distance and calorie tracking only a finger-tap away.
 Some treadmills even have TVs!
+But let’s face it: we’re tired of being locked up inside due to COVID-19, and are ready to break into the outdoors for our workouts.
+Now that the weather is warming up and we’re seeing positive trends in the fight against COVID-19, it’s time to remind ourselves on how to be successful in our new, harder workouts.
+The learning curve may be steep at first, but take it one day at a time.
 When you’re planning a goal to run/walk a 5k, however, it’s time to bust out of your comfort zone and tackle the great outdoors!
 Follow these 6 tips to comfortably transition to outdoor running.

 Running on a treadmill occurs in a controlled environment – running outside introduces other variables like weather, wind, elevation, etc. Start a slower pace than you normally would on the treadmill so you can adjust to the outdoor differences.
 Once you’ve adjusted you’ll hit your stride and likely match or exceed your previous pace.